Count the Kicks Academy for Parents

 Want to learn more about Count the Kicks?
 Visit our video page for more resources, education and baby save stories.

-Counting kicks is a simple way to monitor your baby’s well-being.
-Expectant parents should begin counting at the start of the third trimester.
+Count the Kicks is a simple way to monitor your baby’s well-being.
+Expectant parents should begin counting daily at the start of the third trimester.